Information Privacy and Safeguards

 - To learn more about Amazon’s policies, here are a few links:

 Yes, the account holder can review the full history of the voice requests, including the voice recordings made to the Alexa device in the Alexa phone app.
-There is also a quick “delete all” at Amazon.com/mycd/ under “Your Devices”.
-The teacher or account owner can also delete any or all recordings, which will permanently remove these recordings from Amazon servers.
-This has enabled schools to implement a regular process of deleting recordings each week, month, or semester. askMyClass also sends an opt-out weekly reminder to all of our members with a 30 second guide deleting recordings from Amazon servers.
+The teacher or account owner can delete any or all recordings, which will permanently remove these recordings from Amazon servers.
+Here are the steps.

-No. Mute can only be turned on by pressing the button on the device.
+No. Mute can only be turned on and off by pressing the button on the device.

 Smart speakers are designed to be communal and placed in a common area.
 Speaking out loud means that others can also hear what’s being asked.
 Also, as voice recordings from commands are captured in the account owner’s Alexa app, they can be reviewed at any time.
 This is unlike a 1-to-1 screen based device, where, for example a typed or voice query into Google can happen in private.
 Also, Alexa has an explicit filter for Amazon Music, and other services that allow filtering, to be enabled in the Alexa App.